tsnellgrove/dark_castle3/doc/story.md

 - [TBD] Why is goblin afraid of sword (presumably is a symbol of the true king?)
 - [TBD] What is with the RH??
 - [TBD] have Burt think in baking metaphors?
 Routinely hear words of Nana and Cecily?
 Also criicism of father?
+- [TBD] how do RH and goblin change behavior when Burt is wearing crown?

 *** Epilogue Ideas ***
 - Burt & Cecily Brewer: